- Create 3D models of the game’s characters and avatars.

-Beginning with the 2022-23 academic year, the BSDT curriculum includes 32 total units of study over four years.
+Our curriculum includes 32 total units of study over four years.
 It begins with courses in the liberal arts during your first year and continuing all four years.
 Game courses start in your sophomore year and continue until graduation.
 If you choose, you can pursue internships or study abroad during the last two years.

 Interactive Media Major

-Beginning in the 2022-23 academic year, students may choose from eight tracks: 3D Art, 2D Art, Audio, Programming, Production, Writing, UI/UX, or Design Your Own.
+Students may choose from eight tracks: 3D Art, 2D Art, Audio, Programming, Production, Writing, UI/UX, or Design Your Own.

 Students will develop logic grids for intelligent agents, discuss how learning and communication are integral elements of artificial intelligence, and engage in philosophical discussions about AI.